 India prepares for lockdown as coronavirus death toll rises to 7

-India reported three more coronavirus deaths on Sunday, including the first casualties from Bihar and Gujarat, taking the toll to seven and the number of COVID-19 cases rose to 360, as authorities suspended all passenger train and inter-state bus services till March 31 and imposed a lockdown in 80 districts in unprecedented steps to contain the spread of the infection.
-Delhi too will come under the lockdown from 6 am on March 23 to March 31, Chief Minister Arvind Kejriwal announced, adding only essential services will be allowed during the period.
+India reported three more coronavirus deaths on Sunday, including the first casualties from Bihar and Gujarat, taking the toll to seven and the number of COVID-19 cases rose to 360, as authorities suspended all passenger train and inter-state bus services till March 31 and more states imposed unprecedented restrictions to contain the spread of the infection.
+Delhi, Jharkhand, Punjab and Nagaland declared a statewide lockdown while similar curbs were announced in a number of districts in Bihar, Haryana, Uttar Pradesh and West Bengal.
+Several states, including Maharashtra, Kerala, Rajasthan and Uttarakhand, had earlier imposed a partial or complete lockdown.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)